The Writing Retreat

 Writing for health and wellbeing

-I tutor a Special Study Unit in journal writing for personal development with junior doctors at the Peninsular Medical School and I am a Director of Arts Well, a Community Interest Company promoting the arts as part of health and social care in Cornwall.
+In addition, I tutor a Special Study Unit in creative journal writing for medical students at the Peninsular Medical School and I am a Director of Arts Well, a Community Interest Company promoting the arts in health and social care in Cornwall.